I was in a bar in college when some guy walked up to me and, with an absolutely straight face, introduced himself like so:

 Cue eye rolls

 “But Raaaaachellllllll, everyone knooooowwwws that as humans we’re motivated by sex, greed, and fear!
-That’s what all the marketing people have know foreeeeeeeveeeerrrrrr!”
+That’s what all the marketing people have known foreeeeeeeveeeerrrrrr!”

 Sure, those things motivate us.
 But not as strongly as you’d think, and certainly not exclusively.
 And as far as the whole “marketing people have known this forever” … I direct your attention to the mail order ad guru John Caples, who studied this stuff way back before the Internet was a thing, and found that in many cases, appealing to self interest even backfires on you.